 Jennifer Christoffersen, Education Counselor, Services for Aboriginal Students

 Jennifer Christoffersen (Shade) is a descendant from the Laich kwil Tach Nation and a proud member of the Wei Wai Kum Band.
 I completed the First Nations Child and Youth Care Diploma, and have a Bachelor of Arts in Child and Youth Care degree from Vancouver Island University.
 I then went on to obtain a Masters of Arts in Interdisciplinary Studies, specializing in Indigenous Governance, Law and Sociology at the University of Victoria.
 I am married, have one son and have worked at Vancouver Island University since 1998.
 Gilakas'la.

-Sharon Buchanan, Faculty and Student Support Assistant, Services for Aboriginal Students
+Sharon Buchanan, Faculty and Student Support Assistant, Services for Aboriginal Students (on leave)